They say that imitation is the sincerest form of flattery.

 After you’ve got started investing, your next job is to stay in the game for the long haul.

 The goal is not just to maximise your returns.
-If you have a “shit or bust” mentality you’ll probably end up in the shit and bust.
+If you have a “shit or bust” mentality you’ll probably end up bust.
 This is why you should probably avoid bitcoin, options trading, FX trading, spread-betting and other forms of short term trading favoured by Frankie Fuckwit.

-No, the most important thing is to continue to earn the superior returns of the stockmarket over the long term.
-That means staying in the game.
+Staying in the game means you continue to earn the superior returns of the stockmarket over the long term.

 Self control (Laura Branigan)

-The good news is that everyone can develop more self-control.
+We struggle with self-control.
+The good news is that everyone can develop more of this.
 It just needs work and reps to build better habits.
 Self control allows you to defer instant gratification for bigger rewards later.
 Don’t shaft your future self.

 Willpower is easily exhausted.
 Better to control your environment to remove temptation.
 I know my weaknesses which is why I don’t store chocolate or alcohol where I can see them.
 This also explains why no one should hang around in shopping centres.